wpdas/near-social-bridge/README.md

 - `NavigationProvider` provider: Handles screens, routes, history and others things
 - `useNavigation` hook: expose features like `push` new route, `goBack` to the previous route, `location` with the current route location and props, `history` with the history of all routes visited and their props

+While using the Widget, the url should be like `https://near.social/#/wendersonpires.near/widget/MyWidget?path=/profile` where the `?path=` is the param with the route value.
+E.g: `?path=/timeline`.

+While developing locally, you can just use the URL rendered by this lib.
+E.g: `http://localhost:1234/#/profile` where `#/profile` is the current route.

 **Request**

 - `request`: Allow to make requests to the View using the Bridge Service.
 The Widget should handle each request properly.